 May want to further refine/clarify MT vs MS distinction

-Build, enable, and maintain greater, broader, and/or more equitable access to capital and program braiding opportunities for energy efficient projects, products, and/or services to increase funding of, investment in, or financing of energy efficient projects, products, or services.
-[Activity e.g., access to capital]
+Build, enable, and maintain greater, broader, and/or more equitable access to capital for programs, projects, products, and/or services to increase funding of, investment in, or financing of energy efficient projects, products, or services.
+[Activity e.g., access to capital].

+Note: after the meeting, the SoCalREN et al. AND TEC sub-WG and CalAdvocates agreed to revise the text as follows: “Build, enable, and maintain greater, broader, and/or more equitable access to capital and program coordination to increase affordability of and investment in energy efficient projects, products, or services.”

 Additional Comments/Notes/Clarifying Questions